annabeth97c/quote-sniffer/README.md

 ## Usage

-To use QuoteSniffer to find similirities in texts, follow these steps
+To use QuoteSniffer to find similarities in texts, follow these steps

 ### 1. Clone repository